-- 9.1 where there is a difference between LDZ shrinkage, as estimated by the Transporters, and Independent LDZ Sehrinkage, as estimated by the ISE, the ISE will calculate the Independent Shrinkage Charge to Transporters, Users, and and provide this to the Authority. - 9.2 where the Authority has reviewed the Independent Shrinkage Charge together with all associated information as appropriate, and so validated that it provides a more accurate estimation, the Authority shall approve the Independent Shrinkage Charge for use by the Transporters; Where the Authority does not agree that the ISC provides a more accurate representation, the choice on whether to roll over the previous years ISC or apply 0 IC would rest solely with the Authority.
-Where the Authority requires assistance to inform this choice the ISE must comply. - 9.3 Transporters must use the value derived approved under 9.23 to accurately purchase gas and report this to the Authority and Users. - 9.4 To avoid conflating gas purchased under 9.3 with the volumes of gas that are recouped -via the SLM by the GNDs as normal, this gas shall be known as ISM Variation Gas (IVG).
-To be clear, the ISC refers to preapproved gas volumes, and the IVG refers to approved gas volumes.
-IVG will be divided into Daily IVG so that it can be loaded into Gemini by the CDSP. - 9.5 For the purpose of calculating Unidentified Gas (UIG) volumes, IVG shall be added to Shrinkage, daily-metered allocations and non-daily-metered estimates prior to deducting from the total gas input into the system.
+9.1 Where there is a difference between LDZ shrinkage, as estimated by the Transporters, and Independent LDZ Shrinkage, as estimated by the ISE, the ISE will calculate the Independent Shrinkage Charge and provide this to the Authority.

+9.2 Where the Authority has reviewed the Independent Shrinkage Charge together with all associated information as appropriate, and so validated that it provides a more accurate estimation, t The Authority shall approve the Independent Shrinkage Charges (IGT and GDN ISCs) and the Transporters shall pay the ISCs as per agreed timelines.
+Where the Authority does not agree that the ISCs provide more accurate representations, the choice on whether to roll over the previous year's ISCs or apply 0 ISC would rest solely with the Authority.
+Where the Authority requires assistance to inform this choice the ISE must comply.

+9.3 Transporters must use the value approved under 9.2 to accurately purchase gas and report this to the Authority and Users.